5 min read

 The pandemic has changed workplaces and the expectations of employees.
 This was shown when Apple, an organization routinely recognized as a great place to work, announced that employees were required to the office a minimum of three days a week.
 However, Apple received significant pushback from employees who countered that they would resign if the company’s return-to-work policy was enforced.

 Direct reports want autonomy over where they work and how their work is completed.
 They want to be trusted by their leader and be delegated work with the freedom to complete it as they see fit.
 However, autonomy cannot work without accountability.
-To be successful, leaders must have the right skills to build a team culture of accountability and provide individuals the resources, coaching, and training they need to be accountable.
+To be successful, leaders must have the right skills to build a team culture of accountability and provide individuals the resources, coaching, and training they need to be accountable and improve their self-leadership skills.

 7. Make Time